blogs.sanpreetsingh.com

 Because pressure can increase defensiveness and make closeness feel more emotionally difficult.

 Yes.
-It often rebuilds more naturally when emotional safety and communication improve first.
+It often rebuilds more comfortably when emotional safety and communication improve first.

-Awkward closeness, emotional hesitation, unresolved hurt, pressure, and fear around the topic are common signs.
+Awkward closeness, emotional hesitation, unresolved hurt, pressure, and fear around the conversation are common signs.

 Not usually.
 It often starts with emotional reconnection, safer communication, and reduced tension.

 Yes.
-Trust strain often makes closeness feel less natural and more emotionally loaded.
+Trust strain often makes closeness feel less easy and more emotionally loaded.

 Stress can reduce patience, warmth, time, privacy, and emotional availability, which can slow repair.